sagrawalx/sagrawalx.github.io/mehfil/index.md

     * [YouTube](https://www.youtube.com/watch?v=wbXUFGWVZxs)
     * [Lyrics](https://www.cokestudio.com.pk/mobile/season11/e01-s02.html) (Urdu, Roman, and English translation; note that the translation is a little "loose" sometimes)

     [^rupaiya-error]: In the third verse of this transcription, this website says *jiskī fitrat meṇ hairat samāī nahīṇ*, but *hairat* ("surprise") makes very little sense on context.
-It sounds a bit like *gairat* ("shame") to me.
-It might also be  *jiskī fitrat meṇ hai rat samāī nahīṇ* (with *rat* meaning "love," roughly), as some other transcriptions say.
-It's certainly not *hairat*, but I'm not very confident about *gairat* vs *hai rat*.
+Its likely *gairat* ("shame").
+It might also be  *jiskī fitrat meṇ hai rat samāī nahīṇ* (with *rat* meaning "love," roughly), as some internet transcriptions say.

         Also, one line of the transcription begins *<u>d</u>o rasmoṇ* but I think the singer might sing *<u>t</u>o rasmoṇ*.
 </td>